Jemimahosei/CornellSOUP/design-plan/design-journey.md

 1. Please describe your organization and its purpose/mission.

-- Started SOUP because outing club, cornell outdoor education, etc. were lacking in more extreme adventures because they're officially linked to Cornell and liability is a limiting factor
+- started SOUP because outing club, cornell outdoor education, etc. were lacking in more extreme adventures because they're officially linked to Cornell and liability is a limiting factor
-- Wanted to make a new organization for Cornell students that wasn't beholden to the same rules as other, more official organizations
+- wanted to make a new organization for Cornell students that wasn't beholden to the same rules as other, more official organizations
-- The goal of SOUP (Students for Outdoor Unsupervized Playtime) is to allow students who are a little bit crazy to do crazy things with other students who are a little bit crazy
+- the goal of SOUP (Students for Outdoor Unsupervized Playtime) is to allow students who are a little bit crazy to do crazy things with other students who are a little bit crazy
-- Past events include 24-hour capture the flag and a campus-wide game of manhunt, among other things
+- past events include 24-hour capture the flag and a campus-wide game of manhunt, among other things
-- Mission is to help connect students who want to participate in the crazier side of outdoor activities
+- mission is to help connect students who want to participate in the crazier side of outdoor activities
-- Concerned about liability/not seeming to be too connected to Cornell
+- concerned about liability/not seeming to be too connected to Cornell
-- Started in 2020 because original founders wanted to play a 24-hour game of capture the flag, then SOUP was founded after that because it turned out to be so fun and people seemed to want more of that type of thing
+- started in 2020 because original founders wanted to play a 24-hour game of capture the flag, then SOUP was founded after that because it turned out to be so fun and people seemed to want more of that type of thing

 2. What makes your organization and its services special or unique?